You are $75 away from free shipping

-Dirty blonde hair is a blonde-meets-brown hue that has tones of wheat (or you could say dirt) in it.
-Dirty blonde hair looks particularly amazing with golden, warm skin tones, while cooler blonde colors, like platinum blonde, look stunning with paler, pinker skin tones—though we wouldn’t say this is a one-size-fits-all rule.
+This blonde-meets-brown hue has tones of wheat (or you could say dirt) in it.
 Keep in mind that the darker your starting color, the more work it’ll take to achieve a dirty blonde hair color.
-If you have light brown hair, you may be able to get dirty blonde hair at home, but if you’re a darker brunette, it's probably a good idea to visit a professional colorist.
-It could even take multiple sessions to get the color you’re after, as anytime you lighten your hair, you’ll need to bleach it first.
+If you have light brown hair, you may be able to get dirty blonde hair at home.
+But if you’re a darker brunette, it's probably a good idea to visit a professional colorist as it could take multiple sessions to get the color you’re after—anytime you lighten your hair, you’ll need to bleach it first.

 Add some extra lift to your dirty blonde mane by rocking dirty blonde hair with blonde highlights.
-This dirty blonde hair color idea is a favorite of ours during the summer months, as the blonde highlights add a sun-kissed effect to a dirty blonde head of hair.
+This dirty blonde hair color idea is a favorite of ours during the warmer months (we see you, spring), as the blonde highlights add a sun-kissed effect to a dirty blonde head of hair.

 If you prefer to keep things on the cooler side, consider rocking an ashy dirty blonde mane.
 You can easily get the look at home with the help of a cool-toned dirty blonde hair dye, like the L’Oréal Paris Superior Preference in Medium Ash Blonde.
 Follow the directions inside the box and your mane makeover will be imminent.